 5. DGOF is disruptive: We support change.
 It is our practice to foster acceptance for new methods in research, and we are always on the lookout for new developments.

-The DGOF board consists of six members and is elected for a term of two years: Dr. Otto Hellwig (respondi AG), chairman of the board; Prof. Dr. Florian Keusch (University of Mannheim), deputy chairman; Dr. Stefan Oglesby (data IQ), deputy chairman; Dr. Bella Struminskaya (Utrecht University, deputy chairwoman; Dr. Cathleen Stützer (University of Mainz), deputy chairwoman; PD Dr. Meinald Thielsch (University of Muenster), deputy chairman; and Alexandra Wachenfeld-Schell (forsa), deputy chairwoman.
+The DGOF board consists of six members and is elected for a term of two years: Dr. Otto Hellwig (respondi AG), chairman of the board; Prof. Dr. Florian Keusch (University of Mannheim), deputy chairman; Dr. Stefan Oglesby (data IQ), deputy chairman; Dr. Bella Struminskaya (Utrecht University), deputy chairwoman; Dr. Cathleen Stützer (Technical University Dresden), deputy chairwoman; PD Dr. Meinald Thielsch (University of Muenster), deputy chairman; and Alexandra Wachenfeld-Schell (GIM – Gesellschaft für Innovative Marktforschung), deputy chairwoman.

 If you have any questions regarding the conference feel free to contact us:

 Local Organizer of GOR 20

 HTW Berlin offers over 70 study programmes in the areas of technology, computing, business, culture and design.
 It is the largest university of applied sciences in Berlin.
 Subjects range from classical disciplines such as mechanical engineering, automotive engineering and business administration to new and innovative study programmes such as facility management, economic policy and game design.

 High education quality

 Rankings regularly confirm the high level of education provided by HTW Berlin.
 Great importance is attached to foreign languages and key qualifications such as presentation skills.
 To facilitate the transition into working life, the university’s Career Services department also offers specially developed training courses.
 Students wishing to complete part of their studies abroad have plenty of opportunities to choose from.
 HTW Berlin actively collaborates with 140 universities worldwide and has an established network of cooperation partnerships.